hypersad/chatgpt-enhancer/README.md

 ### 3. Refresh ChatGPT

 Visit [https://chat.openai.com](https://chat.openai.com) and **refresh the page**.
-The voice input button will be instantly removed and blocked permanently.
+The speaker button will be instantly removed and blocked permanently.

 ---